stacks-network/docs/_develop/zero_to_dapp_3_win.md

 should easily be able to complete the tutorial within an hour by following along.

-If you are a developer super hero, you may want to skip ahead or move quickly and that's fine too.
+If you are a developer superhero, you may want to skip ahead or move quickly and that's fine too.

-## Get prerequisites and set up environment
+## Get prerequisites and set up your environment

 To follow this tutorial, you need the following: